CassandraSehic/mywebclass-agile-docs/documentation/theme_breakdown.md

 - Develop a privacy policy that outlines how user data will be collected, used, and protected, and ensure it meets relevant legal requirements.
 - Ensure cookie consent is implemented to allow for legally compliant use of Google Analytics.
 - Test website compliance using GDPR Scanner.
+- Follow steps to be in compliance with COPPA

 ### SEO Optimization Epic